bkgreve/tap-tally/README.md

 Currently, all objects in the above array will be loaded and passed to the front-end for display.
 An example file is included in this repository: simply edit the file with your favorite editor, save, and then refresh the page to see your changes.

+Then, navigating to `http://localhost` (once the Docker containers are running) should show your tap list!